fedorajuandy/daily-journey/README.md

 <div style="text-align: justify">

-Continueing from the name, the first thing that came to my mind about "continue rising" is a phoenix, for some reasons I refuse to indulge.
+Continuing from the name, the first thing that came to my mind about "continue rising" is a phoenix, for some reasons I refuse to indulge.
 Nuh uh.
 Emotions go bye-bye.
 Anyway, so I made the logo of Lucisco as a phoenix.

 </div>